mcc-us/ea/_questions/q6-filing-status.md

 Jianyu is a Chinese citizen who is a foreign student on an F-1 Student Visa.
 Jianyu is allowed to work part-time on campus as a teaching assistant.
 He had Social Security and Medicare taxes withheld on his wages in error.
 Jianyu is a nonresident alien to tax purposes and must file Form 1040NR.
 What form can he file to request a refund of these taxes?

-A. **Jianyu may file Form 843, Claim for Refund and Request for Abatement, along with his Form 1040NR to request a refund. correct**
+A. Jianyu may file Form 843, Claim for Refund and Request for Abatement, along with his Form 1040NR to request a refund.
 B. Jianyu may deduct the taxes that were erroneously withheld as an adjustment to income on his Form 1040NR.
 C. Social Security and Medicare taxes cannot be refunded.
 D. Jianyu may request a refund by filing a formal protest with his Form 1040NR.